-Beginning January 1, 2016, non-exempt Able Bodied Adults Without Dependents (ABAWDs) in King, Snohomish, and parts of Pierce counties only received 3 months of Basic Food benefits within a 36 month period unless they:
+Beginning January 1, 2016, non-exempt Able Bodied Adults Without Dependents (ABAWDs) in King, Snohomish, and parts of Pierce counties only received three months of Basic Food benefits within a 36-month period unless they:

-- a.
-Worked at least 20 hours per week averaged monthly (80 hours/month); - b.
+a.
+Worked at least 20 hours per week averaged monthly (80 hours/month);

+- b.
 Completed at least 16 hours per month of unpaid volunteer work (called Workfare); or - c.
-Participated in the Basic Food Employment and Training (BFET) or Resources to Initiate Successful Employment (RISE) programs.
+Participated in the BFET or Resources to Initiate Successful Employment (RISE) programs.

 The first time benefits closed because of these updated ABAWD rules was March 31, 2016.
 Even if the Basic Food benefits ended, ABAWD individuals were able to requalify if the person became exempt or participated in an approved activity.
-Otherwise, they will not be able to qualify for Basic Food again until January 1, 2018 when the 36 months period resets.
+Otherwise, they would not be able to qualify for Basic Food again until January 1, 2018 when the 36-month period reset.